pzentenoe/vault-101/labs/lab-01.md

 One of the core features of Vault is the ability to read and write arbitrary secrets securely.
 On this lab, we'll do this using the CLI and the HTTP API that can be used to programmatically do operations with Vault.

 Secrets written to Vault are encrypted and then written to backend storage.
-For our dev server, backend storage is in-memory, but in production this would more likely be on disk or in Consul.
+For our development server, backend storage is in-memory, but in production this would more likely be on disk or in [Consul](https://www.consul.io/).
 Vault encrypts the value before it is ever handed to the storage driver.
 The backend storage mechanism never sees the unencrypted value and doesn't have the means necessary to decrypt it without Vault.

 ## Project setup